 Most flat roofs are typically not as long lasting or durable as sloped ones, because the latter shed snow and rain a lot quicker.
 However, over the last few decades new and advanced materials have been developed.
-They are highly durable, energy efficient and can compete with sloped roofs om longevity.
+They are highly durable, energy efficient and can compete with traditional roofs on longevity.

-Here are three general types of materials that can be used:
+Here are three general types of systems you can put on a flat roof:

 1. Single – Ply

-EPDM (Ethylene Propylene Diene Monomer), PVC (Polyvinyl Chloride), and TPO (Thermoplastic Olefin) are the major types of single-ply membranes.
+EPDM (Ethylene Propylene Diene Monomer), PVC (Polyvinyl Chloride), and TPO (Thermoplastic Olefin) are the most popular single-ply membranes.

-Today, these three are the most popular materials used in both commercial and residential construction.
+Today, these three roofs are most frequently used in both commercial and residential construction.
 It important to know that they are NOT equal in quality and longevity.
 Each has very different formulations, durability specs and cost.

 TPO vs PVC

-Today, PVC is considered to be the most durable.
+Today, PVC roofing is considered the most durable.
 It is especially formulated to remain intact in a wide variety of adverse weather conditions (rain, snow, wind, sun, hot and cold temperature fluctuations).

 To compare, TPO has questionable durability, as there is no consistent formula among manufacturers, who are experimenting to make it as durable, but also cheaper than PVC.
-However, as with any product, we all know what happens when you try to slash prices by lowering the quality of materials.
+As with any product, we all know what happens when you try to slash prices by lowering the quality of materials.

 One factor that compromises TPO’s strength is the fact that the top ply (weathering surface) of the membrane (which ensures durability) is actually thinner than the bottom ply.
 In most products the ratio is 40/60.

-Lastly, most TPO products offer weak resistance to heat and solar overload.
+Lastly, most TPO roofs offer weak resistance to heat and solar overload.

 Built-up roofs are manufactured using built-up layers of either tar-saturated paper and liquid tar with gravel, asphalt, rolled asphalt, or modified bitumen.
 As the roof is installed, more and more layers are added to increase durability and longevity, hence the name “built-up”.